 Whether you’ve been crocheting for a few months, or a few decades, you’ve probably offered to teach at least one person how to crochet.

-Crocheters not only love their craft, they love sharing it with others.
+Crocheters not only love their craft, they love sharing their craft with others.

 Hooray crochet people!

-But, while you may already know how to crochet like a pro, passing on the art of crochet can be tough because doing and teaching are two very different things.
+While you may already know how to crochet like a pro, knowing how to teach crochet can be really tough because doing and teaching are very different things.

 Have you learned this lesson the hard way yet?

-I say that because in reality there’s a really big difference between knowing how to crochet and being able to successfully articulate that knowledge so that someone else can learn from you.
+There really is a big difference between knowing how to crochet and being able to pass that knowledge along so that someone else can learn from you.

 3 Things Every Crochet Teacher Should Do - American Crochet Association